carloscastellanos/teaching/480/syllabi/IGME480_Spring2025.md

 # Course Information

 >[!NOTE]
 >_This document covers the policies and procedures for IGME-480.
 This document includes only limited information about topic units, specific assignments and readings.
-More details on these can be found in the Content section on myCourses._
+More details on these can be found on myCourses._

 <table>